C4Q/AC-Android/cohort_5.4/unit_01/01_02_Intro_to_Java.md

 The full documentation for the String class is here: [Java Docs: Strings](http://docs.oracle.com/javase/7/docs/api/java/lang/String.html).
 Warning - you can look at that page for more info, but it probably won't make much sense yet.
 That's okay!
 You've made a great deal of progress so far!

 ## Exercises

+Please see the corresponding Exercises link on Canvas calendar on today's date for more information.